LinkedInLearning/enterprise-ai-development-with-github-models-and-azure-3951236/README.md

 ## Getting started
 To get started with this repositor, open it using a GitHub Codespace.
 It has all the tools you need to start working with the data and GitHub Models.

-After opening the repository in a Codespace, you can run the following command to install the dependencies:
+After opening the repository in a Codespace, you can run the following command to install the dependencies from the `src` folder:

 ```bash
 pip install -r requirements.txt
 ```

 ## Running the script
-To run the script, you can use the following command:
+To run the script, you can use the following command from the `src` folder:

 ```bash
 python script.py